Janez Stanovnik: Biography

 He attended the classical gymnasium in Ljubljana.
 As a high school student, he became active in the Christian Socialist association Zarja (Dawn), where he became acquainted with the Christian left intellectuals like Edvard Kocbek and Bogo Grafenauer.
-After the Axis invasion of Yugoslavia, he became active in the Liberation Front of the Slovenian People and was imprisoned by the Italian occupation regime between autumn 1941 and February 1942.
-Soon after his release from jail, he joined the partisan resistance in the Province of Ljubljana.
+After the Axis invasion of Yugoslavia, he became active in the Liberation Front of the Slovenian People and was imprisoned by the Italian regime in the annexed Province of Ljubljana between autumn 1941 and February 1942.
+Soon after his release from jail, he joined the Partisan resistance in the Province of Ljubljana.
 In February 1944, he joined the Communist Party.
-Between April 1944 and May 1945, he was among the organizers of the partisan resistance in the Slovenian Littoral and was member of the regional national liberation committee.
+Between April 1944 and May 1945, he was among the organizers of the Partisan resistance in the Slovenian Littoral and was member of the regional national liberation committee.

-In 1946, after the war, he became the personal secretary of the Slovene Yugoslav Communist leader Edvard Kardelj.
+In 1946, after the war, he became the personal secretary of the Slovene Yugoslav communist leader Edvard Kardelj.
 He graduated from the University of Belgrade's Law School.
 Between 1952 and 1956, he was member of the Yugoslav mission at the United Nations.
 In 1956, he returned to Yugoslavia and started studying economics.
 He was a professor at both the Institute of Social Sciences in Belgrade, and the University of Ljubljana.

 Between 1965 and 1966, he served as an advisor to the United Nations Conference on Trade and Development and between 1968 and 1983, he worked on the United Nations Economic Commission for Europe.
 There he served as the executive secretary of the commission from 1968 to 1982.

 In 1988, he was appointed as President of the Socialist Republic of Slovenia.
 Due to the political upheaval, he managed to use this largely ceremonial position in order to negotiate with the opposition groups, especially the Committee for the Defence of Human Rights during the Slovenian Spring.
 Because of his support for a peaceful transition to parliamentary democracy, he was called by the press, somewhat ironically, "father of the nation".

 In 2003, he was elected as Chairman of the Association of Slovenian Partisan Veterans, he stayed at this position until 2013, when he was named the honorary president of the Association.